khrisssss/Christmas_Light_Kata/README.md

 - `examples_input.txt` → Sample instructions used for testing from the website of kata

 ##
-I did use few chatgpt to understand the code (what a shame) I used VS Code,  Linux Terminal and Github
+I did use few chatgpt to understand the code (what a shame) I did lot of error doing it alone I used VS Code,  Linux Terminal and Github